Friday, December 28, 2007

 Anyway, I found this interesting little essay written by Vonnegut in 1971, titled "Torture and Blubber", which apparently was published in the New York Times.
 It was written about the war in Vietnam, but it applies to the war in Iraq equally well.
 A few gems from the piece:

 I am sorry we tried torture, I am sorry we tried anything.
 I hope we will never try torture again.
 It doesn’t work.
 Human beings are stubborn and brave animals everywhere.
-They can endure amazing amounts of pain, if they have to.
+They can endure amazing amounts of pain, if they have to.and

 The American armada to Indochina has been as narrow-minded and futile as the Spanish Armada to England was, though effectively more cruel.
 Only 27,000 men were involved in the Spanish fiasco.
 We are said to have more dope addicts than that in Vietnam.
 Hail, Victory.